 Vanneck-Bailey Scholars Program

-Please join the Virginia Apgar Academy of Medical Educators of the Vagelos College of Physicians & Surgeons as we congratulate Associate Professor of Medicine Delphine Taylor as the 2023-2024 Vanneck-Bailey Scholar.
+Please join the Virginia Apgar Academy of Medical Educators of the Vagelos College of Physicians & Surgeons as we congratulate Assistant Professor of Medicine Nathaniel Kratz as the 2025-2026 Vanneck-Bailey Scholar.
 The Vanneck-Bailey Award is given annually to support a VP&S faculty member to develop educational programs that will “ensure that VP&S students are among the finest physicians entering the profession, skilled in the knowledge and practice of medicine and modeling compassionate, humanistic care to all patients.”
 We recognize the generosity of CUIMC patients whose commitments have made this award possible.

-We congratulate Dr. Taylor and thank the applicants and selection committee members for their help in advancing the mission of medical education research and scholarship at VP&S.
+We congratulate Dr. Kratz and thank the applicants and selection committee members for their help in advancing the mission of medical education research and scholarship at VP&S.

 Proposal: Creation of content, service-learning activities, and exposure to individuals with lived experience in the carceral system as means of building a curriculum responsive to recommendations set forth by the AAMC Diversity, Equity, and Inclusion Competencies which broadly call for the expansion of learning opportunities addressing health care inequities arising from systemic racism and personal bias.